library-data-platform/ldp/doc/User_Guide.md

               |     },
               |     "userId": "ab579dc3-219b-4f5b-8068-ab1c7a55c402"
               | }
-tenant_id     | 1
 ```

 The relational attributes are provided to simplify writing queries,
 and the JSON fields offer access to the complete source data.
-One
-additional attribute, `tenant_id`, is reserved for future use in
-consortial environments.

 The LDP software creates these tables, having extracted the data from
 source databases.
 It then updates the data from those sources once